ALEXCIOUS is a global shopping destination where you can purchase and deliver wherever you are in the world.

 An automated mail will be delivered from ALEXCIOUS after an order has been placed.

-For products that may take up to a week to dispatch, another mail will be sent to notify the approximate shipping date in 1-3 business days
+For products that may take up to more than the period of notation to dispatch, another mail will be sent to notify the approximate shipping date in 1-3 business days

 A confirmation mail will be sent with the voucher number that indicates that the product has been shipped.